 its culture, art & history, along with pictures, video clips

-and photo presentations of what awaits in Saudi Arabia - at least
+and photo presentations of what awaits in Saudi Arabia:

 More about Saudi Arabia tourism around the Web: